marcianovc/transient/README.md

 walletnotify=/var/www/transient/notify_transaction.py DOGE %s
 ```

-These are used to notify Transient of incomming transactions or blocks.
+These are used to notify Transient of incoming transactions or blocks.

 ## HTTP API